 As the saying goes, an ounce of prevention is worth a pound of cure.
 Let’s take a look at how to prevent frozen pipes.

 The most common time that pipes freeze is when you’re away during the winter.
 When you’re away, your pipes sit unused.
 The water in your system isn’t flowing, which increases the likelihood that it will ice up.
 Furthermore, most people turn the thermostat down (or even turn their furnace off) when they leave for an extended trip.
-This also increases the chances your pipes may freeze by lowering the ambient temperature of your home.
+This alteration also increases the chances your pipes may freeze by lowering the ambient temperature of your home.

-You can greatly reduce the risk of pipes freezing while traveling by shutting off your water supply before you leave.
+You can significantly reduce the risk of pipes freezing while traveling by shutting off your water supply before you leave.
 If frozen pipes have been an issue for you in the past, you may also consider installing additional insulation around problem areas.
 There are many products available specifically for heating or insulating pipes.
 Our plumbers can help you select the right option for your home.

 Homes with outdoor plumbing fixtures such as faucets for garden hoses and underground sprinkler systems should drain their systems or have them blown out by a professional as needed each Fall.
 Be sure to leave the valve open for outdoor faucets.
-This will allow any remaining water room to expand within the faucet.
-Otherwise, remaining water may freeze, damaging the faucet.
+This open valve will allow any remaining water room to expand within the faucet.
+Otherwise, the remaining water may freeze, damaging the faucet.

 Older homes may be particularly susceptible to frozen and burst pipes due to poor insulation or poor plumbing system layout.
 If frozen pipes seem to be an issue for you each year, you might consider renovating your home to improve insulation or redirect problem pipes away from areas exposed to cold.

 Frozen pipes are an issue that many homeowners face each winter.
 Fortunately, there are steps you can take to prevent the problem altogether.
 You can avoid costly repairs in the future with a bit of preventative maintenance.